 There are several parking lots, all clearly marked with signs.

-Outdoor Festival Theatre, 420 Second Street, call (805) 922-8313.
+Solvang Festival Theatre (outdoor theater productions), 420 Second Street, call (805) 922-8313.

-New Frontiers natural marketplace, 1984 Old Mission Dr, Solvang CA 93463.
+New Frontiers Natural Marketplace, 1984 Old Mission Dr, Solvang CA 93463.
 Your best bet for non-touristy food.

 Paula's Pancakes, 1531 Mission Drive, Solvang CA 93463, call (805) 688-2867.

-Elverhoj Museum, 1624 Elverhoy Way (in a neighborhood that is within walking distance of town).
+Elverhoj Museum, 1624 Elverhoy Way (walking distance of town).
 Walk south on 2nd St until it meets Elverhoy Way.
-Then it's a few steps to the right.
-Free admission or $5 donation.
+Then it's a few steps to the right. $5 donation.
 Open 11-5 Thurs-Mon, call (805) 686-1211.

 Bethania Lutheran Church, 603 Atterdag Rd, call (805) 688-4637.
+Open daily.

 Kids Club Toy Store, 1688 Copenhagen Dr, call (805) 693-0075.